niamhramadhaan/test-lah/README.md

 ---

-## Test Flow: A Friday Afternoon Survival Story
+## Test Flow

 > _It's 3 PM on a Friday.
-Your product manager just Slacked you: "Hey, can you have the test case report ready before EOD?
+Your annoying manager just Slacked you: "Hey, can you have the test case report ready before EOD?
 The client wants to see it Monday morning."_
 >
 > _Great.
 Another last-minute request.
-Noq, Test Lah!_
+Now, Test Lah!_

 ### Step 1: Login